Hyprhook/Hyprhook/README.md

 }
 ```
 > [!NOTE]
-> Ensure your scripts are executable and have the appropriate shebang (`#!/bin/bash` for bash scripts, for example).
+> Ensure your scripts are executable and include the appropriate shebang (e.g., `#!/bin/bash` for Bash scripts).
+If your scripts do not execute as expected, verify that they have execute permissions and that the shebang matches the script's interpreter.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>